illumos/illumos-gate/usr/src/uts/common/avs/ns/sdbc/dynmem_readme.txt

 resources it is broken down and each piece catagorized both as an independent entity and as a member of a group with close neighbors.
-Cache resources comprise cache control entries (ccent), write control entries (wctrl for FWC support) and sytem memory.
+Cache resources comprise cache control entries (ccent), write control entries (wctrl for FWC support) and system memory.
 The current allocation algorithim for ccent and wrctl remains the same.
 The memory allocation has been modified and falls into two general catagories - single page and multi-page allocations.